omidkarami1337/terminator/README.md

-# Terminator: A C++ to Python Modernizer
+Terminator: A C++ to Python Modernizer

-**Terminator** is an experimental, rule-based transpiler designed to convert C++ source code into modern, idiomatic Python.
+Terminator is an experimental, rule-based transpiler designed to convert C++ source code into modern, idiomatic Python.
-Inspired by tools like [Rector](https://github.com/rectorphp/rector) for PHP, Terminator relies on an AST-based semantic transformation approach instead of simple text replacement.
+Inspired by tools like Rector for PHP, Terminator relies on an AST-based semantic transformation approach instead of simple text replacement.

 The primary goal of Terminator is to provide an extensible framework that allows developers to easily add new conversion rules to handle more C++ patterns and idioms over time.

----

-## 🏛️ Architecture & Core Concepts
+🏛️ Architecture & Core Concepts
 Terminator avoids fragile regular expressions and works on a structured representation of the code.
 The conversion process is a multi-stage pipeline ensuring accuracy and extensibility.

-### 🔷 Workflow:
+🔷 Workflow:
 C++ Source
 → [Clang Parser]
 → C++ AST